flutter/samples/place_tracker/README.md

 ### `place_details.dart`

-This page shows a detailed view of a specific place.
-Provides an example of how to place a GoogleMap widget inside of a ListView as well as how to disable certain touch gestures on the map.
+This page shows a detailed view of a single place.
+Provides examples of how to place a GoogleMap widget inside of a ListView and how to disable certain touch gestures on the map.

 ## Getting Started